enten/reduction/README.md

 # reduction

-> An universal React/Redux applications starter kit based on universal familly of packages.
+> An universal React/Redux applications starter kit based on universal family of packages.

 ## Demo